MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-7-5-computer.md

 The remote debugger is supported on Windows Server starting with Windows Server 2008 Service Pack 2.
 For a complete list of requirements, see [Requirements](../debugger/remote-debugging.md#requirements_msvsmon).

 > [!NOTE]
 > Debugging between two computers connected through a proxy is not supported.
-Debugging over a high latency or low-bandwidth connection, such as dialup Internet, or over the Internet across countries/regions is not recommended and may fail or be unacceptably slow.
+Debugging over a high latency or low-bandwidth connection, such as dialup Internet, or over the Internet across countries/regions is not recommended and might fail or be unacceptably slow.

 ## App already running in IIS?

 This article includes steps on setting up a basic configuration of IIS on Windows server and deploying the app from Visual Studio.
-These steps are included to make sure that the server has required components installed, that the app can run correctly, and that you are ready to remote debug.
+These steps are included to make sure that the server has required components installed, that the app can run correctly, and that you're ready to remote debug.

 * If your app is running in IIS and you just want to download the remote debugger and start debugging, go to [Download and Install the remote tools on Windows Server](#BKMK_msvsmon).

-* If you want help to make sure that your app is set up, deployed, and running correctly in IIS so that you can debug, follow all the steps in this topic.
+* If you want help with ensuring your app is set up, deployed, and running correctly in IIS so that you can debug, follow all the steps in this article.

 ## Create the ASP.NET 4.8 application on the Visual Studio computer